List of modernist writers

 Literary modernism has its origins in the late 19th and early 20th centuries, mainly in Europe and North America.
-Modernism is characterized by a self-conscious break with traditional styles of poetry and verse.
+Modernism is characterized by a self-conscious break with traditional styles of poetry and prose.
 Modernists experimented with literary form and expression, adhering to Ezra Pound's maxim to "Make it new".
 The modernist literary movement was driven by a conscious desire to overturn traditional modes of representation and express the new sensibilities of their time.

 It is debatable when the modernist literary movement began, though some have chosen 1910 as roughly marking the beginning and quote novelist Virginia Woolf, who declared that human nature underwent a fundamental change "on or about December 1910."
 But modernism was already stirring by 1899, with works such as Joseph Conrad's (1857–1924) Heart of Darkness, while Alfred Jarry's (1873–1907) absurdist play, Ubu Roi appeared even earlier, in 1896.
 Knut Hamsun's (1859–1952) Hunger (1890) is a groundbreaking modernist novel and Mysteries (1892) pioneers modernist stream of consciousness method.
+Even earlier precursor to stream of consciousness can be found in Dostoyevsky's Notes from Underground (1864).